rugu-guru/rugu.guru/content/en/docs/fen/installing-fen/index.md

 ## Installing an addon from a repository

 The Cocoscrapers instalation is different than Fen as you install it from a repository (that you just installed via a zip file).
-It seems convoluted but most Kodi addons are distributed this way to enable automatic updated.
+It seems convoluted but most Kodi addons are distributed this way to enable automatic updates.
 To install the addon itself we will need to navigate back to the `Addons` settings page select `Install from repository` where you will find our newly installed `CocoScrapers Repository`.

 Inside navigate to `Program add-ons` and find `CocoScrapers Module`.